Match The Following Term To The Correct Description Angiotensin Ii

 • **Sympathetic Nervous System Activation

 Finally, the convergence of wearable technology, real‑world evidence, and precision medicine promises to transform the management of hypertension.
-But continuous, non‑invasive blood pressure monitoring paired with ambient sensors that track physical activity, sleep quality, and dietary sodium intake can generate rich datasets for machine‑learning models.
+Continuous, non‑invasive blood pressure monitoring paired with ambient sensors that track physical activity, sleep quality, and dietary sodium intake can generate rich datasets for machine‑learning models.
 These models can forecast individual response trajectories and suggest personalized combination regimens, thereby optimizing therapeutic windows and minimizing side effects.

 Thank you for reading about Match The Following Term To The Correct Description Angiotensin Ii.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!